squidfunk/mkdocs-material/docs/bug-report/index.md

 Please understand, that we reserve us the right to close incomplete issues which do not contain minimal reproductions, or do not adhere to the quality standards and requirements mentioned in this document.
-We will try our best to help you improve your bug report in the comments.
+Issues can be reopened, when the missing information has been provided.